 We act in accordance with the United Nations (UN) Guiding Principles on Business and Human Rights.
-Our Human Rights Policy is informed by the International Labour Organisation's (ILO) Declaration on Fundamental Principles and Rights to Work, the Children's Rights and Business Principles, UN Global LGBTI Standards of Conduct for Business, UN Women's Empowerment Principles and the UN Global Compact, to which we are a signatory.
-By committing to these international frameworks, we are dedicated to enriching the workplace.
+Our Human Rights Policy is informed by the International Labour Organisation's (ILO) Declaration on Fundamental Principles and Rights to Work, the Children's Rights and Business Principles, UN Global LGBTI Standards of Conduct for Business, UN Women's Empowerment Principles, the UN Declaration on the Rights of Indigenous Peoples and the UN Global Compact, to which we are a signatory.
 We act with integrity, in compliance with local laws and regulations, and respecting the unique customs and cultures in the communities in which we operate.